 Is there an obligation to acknowledge the Queensland Government’s funding support?

 Yes, the Recipient and Fellow will initially be asked to keep the details of the award confidential until the award is announced by the Queensland Government.
 Following the announcement of the award the Fellow will be able to publicly talk about the fellowship project, and attend media/promotion events if requested.
 The Queensland Government’s Queensland-Cooper Hewitt Fellowship funding must be acknowledged in all relevant published material, media releases and public statements.

 What is a Financial Incentive Agreement?

 The Financial Incentive Agreement (FIA) is the legally binding document that outlines the conditions of the Queensland-Cooper Hewitt Fellowship, including the payment schedule and the reporting requirements.
-The FIA is comprised of the Queensland-Cooper Hewitt Fellowship application, the Queensland-Cooper Hewitt Fellowship financial incentive agreement terms and conditions (version 2016-17), and the Queensland-Cooper Hewitt Fellowship guidelines.
-The applicant organisation automatically signs the FIA by submitting a signed declaration page with the application form, but the FIA is not finalised until the Department of Science, Information Technology and Innovation (DSITI) authorised officer signs a separate FIA execution page.
+The FIA is comprised of the Queensland-Cooper Hewitt Fellowship application, the Queensland-Cooper Hewitt Fellowship financial incentive agreement terms and conditions (version 2017-18), and the Queensland-Cooper Hewitt Fellowship application guidelines.
+The applicant organisation automatically signs the FIA by submitting a signed declaration page with the application form, but the FIA is not finalised until the Department of Environment and Science (DES) authorised officer signs a separate FIA execution page.

 Applicants must ensure that they have read, understand, and accept the Terms and Conditions prior to commencing an application for funding.